pradeep800/Destributed-Task-Scheduler/README.md

 ### Things to consider before using this service

 1. Your given binary should be idempotent
-2. It will execute our under 1 minute
+2. It will start executing code under 1 minute
 3. Maximum task execution time is 20 minute
 4. Retry will happen under 1 minute